 - Send in word and pdf

 (Note: some agencies – and publishers – have their own guidelines on formatting.
-Check before you submit and if required, re-format to fit their guidelines.
-It might be a bore to have to re-format for different agents but it is worth the extra effort.
-Most will be similar to/the same as the above so hopefully it won’t be too much work.)
+Check before you submit and if required, re-format to fit their guidelines.)

 2. Don’t feel you need to get every single detail of the plot into your synopsis